jrheard/blog/_drafts/quinto.md

 * If I can't remember why I made a particular decision, I can just search for it in the text file to see what other options I considered.
 * If it's been a little while since the last time I worked on the project and I don't remember what I was working on, I can just look at most recent entry in my dev diary and I'm off to the races.

 This habit has been immensely valuable for me.
-I'm still figuring out the specifics—this system breaks down if I'm working on several projects at once, or on projects where I'm not the sole contributor—but those are solvable problems, and when I solve them I'll do a brief writeup about my finalized workflow.
+I'm still figuring out the specifics—this system breaks down if I'm working on several projects at once, or on projects where I'm not the sole contributor—but those are solvable problems, and when I do solve them I'll do a brief writeup about my finalized workflow.

 Grid Validation Function
 -----------------